Questions We’re Asked Most Often

 How do corporate relocation packages work?

-To incentivize employees to accept a move to another company location, many companies offer a package of relocation benefits.
+Many companies offer relocation benefits to incentivize employees to accept a move to another company location.
 This can be a simple lump sum of money, reimbursement of approved relocation costs as they occur or a more comprehensive array of benefits.

 Companies often tie the relocation package contents and value to the employee’s job level and/or homeowner/renter status (with more senior employees and homeowners receiving more generous benefits).
 Most companies expect to defray some of the employee’s relocation costs, not absorb the entire cost of the move.
 Employees do not always realize this, so companies should ensure that they are aware of the costs for which they will be responsible.

 Companies have moved towards having formal, written corporate relocation policies that spell out what is included and what is not.
-These policies should reflect the company’s overall culture and philosophy on employee benefits, as well as the competitive situation within its industry.
+These policies should reflect the company’s overall culture and philosophy on employee benefits and the competitive situation within its industry.
 Relocation benefits can represent a substantial expense for a company, so many companies ask their relocating employees to sign a repayment agreement.
 If the employee leaves the company within a year or two after the move, he or she is responsible for reimbursing the company for all or part of the relocation costs.

 What is a reasonable relocation package?